mzabaluev/digest-hash-rs/README.md

-an implementation of `Serializer` suitable for cryptographic data signing and validation has to make data representation choices to accommodate Serde's universal data model, or come up with a strategy to handle unwanted or unsupported features should any `Serialize` implementation makes use of them.
+an implementation of `Serializer` suitable for cryptographic data signing and validation has to make data representation choices to accommodate Serde's universal data model, or come up with a strategy to handle unwanted or unsupported features should any `Serialize` implementation make use of them.
 Configuration of these choices is decoupled from type-specific `Serialize` implementations.